f5devcentral/f5-big-iq-lab/docs/class3/module5/module5.rst

 **[New 7.1.0]**

-BIG-IQ 7.1 provide TCP analytics, both in the monitoring tab and in the application tab.
+BIG-IQ 7.1 provide TCP analytics, both in the monitoring tab and in the Applications tab.

 These TCP analytics leverage AVR, just as the HTTP analytics do for TMOS 13.1.0.5+.